ISO New England: Strengthened oversight and governance through RTOs

 In 2005, FERC designated ISO New England as the regional transmission organization for the six-state region.
 In this role, ISO New England continues to fulfill its responsibilities, but with broader authority over the day-to-day operation of the transmission system and greater independence to manage the power grid and wholesale markets.

 There are 6.5 million customer households and businesses.

 In 2021, the market rules of ISO New England were criticized as inflating the bid prices of renewable energy compared to other sources, resulting in higher consumer costs and more pollution.

 In February 2022, ISO-New England reversed a previous decision that would have encouraged the development of clean energy -- solar and wind -- for New England's electrical grid.
-The decision, rejecting a request by the Federal Energy Regulatory Commission, is expected to retard clean energy development in the region by two years or more.
+The decision, rejecting a request by the Federal Energy Regulatory Commission, is expected to delay clean energy development in the region by two years or more.
 "It's another example of not meeting the moment to usher in the clean energy transition," according to Jeremy McDiarmid of the Northeast Clean Energy Council.